cheatsnake/backend-cheats/README.md

 -   [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
     > No less popular and practically the only language for full-fledged Web-development.
 Thanks to the platform [Node.js](https://en.wikipedia.org/wiki/Node.js) last few years is gaining popularity in the field of backend development as well.
 -   [Go](<https://en.wikipedia.org/wiki/Go_(programming_language)>)
     > A language created internally by Google.
 It was created specifically for high-load server development.
-Minimalistic syntax, high performance and rich standard library.
+Minimalist syntax, high performance and rich standard library.
 -   [Kotlin](<https://en.wikipedia.org/wiki/Kotlin_(programming_language)>)
     > A kind of modern version of [Java](<https://en.wikipedia.org/wiki/Java_(programming_language)>).
-Simpler and more concise syntax, better type-safety, built-in tools for multithreading.
+Simpler and more concise syntax, better type-safety, built-in tools for multi-threading.
 One of the best choices for Android development.

 Find a good book or online tutorial in English at [this repository](https://github.com/EbookFoundation/free-programming-books/blob/main/books/free-programming-books-langs.md).
 There is a large collection for different languages and frameworks.

-Look for a special [awesome repository](https://github.com/sindresorhus/awesome#programming-languages) - a resource that contains a huge number of useful links to materials for your language (libraries, cheat sheets, blogs and other various resources).
+Look for a special [awesome repository](https://github.com/sindresorhus/awesome#programming-languages) - a resource that contains a huge number of useful links to materials for your language (libraries, cheat sheets, blogs, and other various resources).

 <div align="right"><a href="#top">Contents ⬆️</a></div>